LinnSilver/scifi-book-club-pj4/README.md

 # Sci fi Book Club
 #### [View the live project here](https://scifi-book-club.herokuapp.com)
-Welcome to our Sci Fi Book Club website!
-Our primary goal is to create a vibrant online community where sci fi book enthusiasts can come together to read and discuss their favorite literary works.
+Welcome to my Sci Fi Book Club website!
+The primary goal is to create a vibrant online community where sci fi book enthusiasts can come together to read and discuss their favorite literary works.

 Upon visiting our home page, users are greeted with a captivating display of our current "Book of the Month,"  Additionally, they can easily explore our extensive archive of previous books, providing a wealth of inspiration for their next reading adventure.